lingfeishengtian/CJE-Dictionary/README.md

 [中文README](README_cn.md)
 [日本語README](README_jp.md)

-This app is for those attempting to learn Chinese and Japanese, or those who are bilingual in English and Chinese already and want to learn Japanese.
+This app is for those attempting to learn Japanese, or those who are bilingual in English and Chinese already and want to learn Japanese.

-* Note: CN dictionary is not included, the plan is to add MOJI Dictionary support through the API.

-## Features (WIP)
+## Features

 * Search for words in Chinese, Japanese, or English